sinch/ruby-two-factor-auth/README-part-3.md

 3. Run `$ rake db:migrate`

-Now, create a custom registration controller to require phone number when signing up.
-Create the file **app/controllers/registrations_controller.rb**, have it inherit from the devise registrations controller and modify the devise method sign_up_params.
+Now, create a custom registration controller to require a phone number when signing up.
+Create the file **app/controllers/registrations_controller.rb**, have it inherit from the Devise registrations controller, and modify the Devise method sign_up_params.

     class RegistrationsController < Devise::RegistrationsController
       private